etaques/ethereum-environment/README.md

 ```
 The -d flag runs the containers in detached mode, meaning they will run in the background.

-Check the Status of Services: You can check the status of your running containers with:
+<b>Check the Status of Services:</b> You can check the status of your running containers with:

 ```
 docker-compose ps